kubernetes/enhancements/keps/sig-node/3960-pod-lifecycle-sleep-action/README.md

 ###### How can a rollout or rollback fail?
 Can it impact already running workloads?

 The change is opt-in, it doesn't impact already running workloads.
-But problems with the updated validation logic may cause crashes in the apiserver.
+But problems with the updated validation logic may cause errors occur during update/crash process.

 ###### What specific metrics should inform a rollback?